clairedornic/Wishlit-movies/README.md

-# Technical test - Movies app
+# Wishlist movies app
 This repository contains the code for a React application created with Create React App, written in TypeScript.
-The purpose of this application is to complete a technical test provided by Source Paris within a time frame of 3 hours.
-I worked on in for 6 hours.
-My focus was on delivering a high-quality solution rather than rushing through the tasks.
+The purpose of this application is to find and add movies to your wishlist.

 ## Project Structure